cvet/fonline/README.md

 Engine hosts own Visual Studio Code extension for simplify work with engine stuff.
 In editor go to the Extensions tab and then find and install 'FOnline' extension (it's already available in marketplace).
-Extension activates automatically when editor finds `fonline*.json` at workspace root.
+Extension activates automatically when editor finds any file that contains `fonline` in name of any file at workspace root.
-*Todo: write about extension features and usage*
+More about extension usage you can find in [Tutorial](https://github.com/cvet/fonline/blob/master/TUTORIAL.md) document.

 #### Package dependencies